Consumers know that almonds are healthy. Or do they?

 “This high-quality research further enhances our understanding of the health benefits of almonds, which is critical to our industry and to the health of our society.”

 UniSA supports industry capability, innovation and growth through collaborative research projects.
 Enhance your capabilities, technology and market competitiveness by connecting with the UniSA Enterprise Hub.
-You can visit our website, make an online enquiry or phone us on 08 8302 3482.
+Make an online enquiry or phone us on 08 8302 3482.

 Get in touch with us to find out how we can support your business needs.